giridhar7632/Three.js/10-materials-and-textures.md

 ### MeshPhongMaterial

-This material is smiliar to `MeshLambertMaterial` but can create more shiny surfaces.
-If you use this material without any lighting, nothing will be shown, it will be in black color.
+This material is similar to `MeshLambertMaterial` but can create more shiny surfaces.
+If you use this material without any lighting, nothing will be shown, it will be in black.
 You can use a white `AmbientLight` to make it visible.

 ```js
 const geometry = new THREE.BoxGeometry(2, 2, 2)